j-euler/adaq-doc/docs/source/tutorial.rst

    $ adaq-generate-defects

-This will take some time to generate first the interstital positions then all single defects.
+This will take some time to generate the interstitial positions first then all single defects.
 The results are stored in the ``generated.sqlite`` database in the ``defects`` folder.

 .. _node: